thedivergentai/ByteFix-Website/docs/GAMEPLAN.md

 *   Clear and recognizable icons (💻, 🦠, 💾, ⚙️) are now used for each service.
 *   The testimonial carousel now scrolls infinitely.
 *   The main sections of the landing page have been split into separate components.
+*   The hero section button has a grow/shrink animation and a hover effect.
+*   The "Request a Repair" link in the header is now a button.